xamat/blog/_posts/2024-02-04-postpretraining.md

 # Beyond Basic Prediction: The Advent of Instruction-Focused LLMs

-As we delve deeper into the evolution of Language Learning Models, a significant milestone emerges with OpenAI's introduction of
-[InstructGPT](https://proceedings.neurips.cc/paper_files/paper/2022/hash/b1efde53be364a73914f58805a001731-Abstract-Conference.html) in 2022.
+As we delve deeper into the evolution of Large Language Models, a significant milestone emerges with OpenAI's introduction of [InstructGPT](https://proceedings.neurips.cc/paper_files/paper/2022/hash/b1efde53be364a73914f58805a001731-Abstract-Conference.html) in 2022.
 This model marked a departure from traditional training methodologies by emphasizing the model's ability to follow human instructions more effectively.
 InstructGPT leveraged the concept of fine-tuning, a familiar technique in the LLM toolkit, but with a novel focus: enhancing the model's responsiveness to nuanced human prompts.